JetBrains/intellij-sdk-docs/topics/tutorials/custom_language_support/reference_contributor.md

 ## Register the Refactoring Support Provider

-The `SimpleRefactoringSupportProvider` implementation is registered with the IntelliJ Platform in the plugin configuration file using the `com.intellij.lang.refactoringSupport` extension point.
+The `SimpleRefactoringSupportProvider` implementation is registered with the IntelliJ Platform in the plugin configuration file using the <include from="snippets.topic" element-id="ep"><var name="ep" value="com.intellij.lang.refactoringSupport"/></include>.

 ```xml
 <extensions defaultExtensionNs="com.intellij">